simkasss/renty-backend/README.md

-The frontend repo: **https://github.com/simkasss/renty-frontend**
+The frontend repo: **https://github.com/simkasss/renty-frontend** Open the frontend code and run the development server: npm run dev
+# or
+yarn dev
+# or
+pnpm dev
+Open http://localhost:3000 with your browser.

 ## Inspiration
 The traditional real estate rental market faces a lack of transparency and security, rental processes are lengthy and complex, global accessibility is usually limited, disputes and fraudulent activities are persistent issues.
 Decentralized real estate rental platform Renty eliminates or reduces these issues, **making renting more transparent, convenient, and efficient** for both tenants and landlords.